About 80 per cent of older people who are admitted to a hospital emergency department don’t have an advance healthcare plan in place.

 An advance health plan outlines the details of what is important to you, including values and preferred outcomes.
 It can also include the treatments and care you would like or would refuse if you have a life-threatening illness or injury.

-In most states, an advance health plan will only outline your medical preferences, but not provide legal authority for someone to make medical decisions on your behalf.
+In most states, an advance health plan will outline your medical preferences, but not provide legal authority for someone to make medical decisions on your behalf.

 For that reason, you should make this directive in tandem with the relevant medical authority document for your state – for example, in Victoria it is an Appointment of Medical Decision Maker.
 If both an Advance Care Directive and an Appointment of Medical Decision Maker are in place, the medical decision-maker is then bound by the directive.